hanora123/MERN-Full-Stack-Car-Rental-App/README.md

 - **Detailed Car Views:** Each car has a dedicated details page showing technical specifications, images, and rental price.
 - **User Authentication:** A complete user registration and login system.
 - **Booking System:** Users can select a car and book it for a specific date range.
 The system calculates the total price and records the booking.
+- **Admin Dashboard:** A comprehensive dashboard for administrators to manage the application's data.
+  - **Car Management:** Add, edit, and delete cars from the inventory.
+  - **User Management:** Add, edit, and delete users.
+  - **Booking Management:** View and cancel customer bookings.
 - **Responsive Design:** The UI is fully responsive and works seamlessly on desktop, tablet, and mobile devices.

 ## Tech Stack